 By Katie Franklin

-Pro-life herself and empathizing with her daughter’s remorse, Sharon enlisted her other daughter to scour the internet for a way to stop the in-progress abortion before it was too late.
+Pro-life herself and empathizing with her daughter’s remorse, Ellen enlisted her other daughter to scour the internet for a way to stop the in-progress abortion before it was too late.

 That’s when they found Abortion Pill Reversal, a life-saving protocol which has led to the births of more than 500 children since its inception in 2007.

-Relieved to discover an antidote, Sharon and Danielle immediately called the helpline (877-558-0333) and were connected to Abortion Pill Rescue, a network of more than 500 medical professionals providing the reversal protocol.
-After gathering all of the information they needed, they hung up and Sharon called the local pharmacy with a prescription to save her unborn grandchild’s life.
+Relieved to discover an antidote, Ellen and Hannah immediately called the helpline (877-558-0333) and were connected to Abortion Pill Rescue, a network of more than 500 medical professionals providing the reversal protocol.
+After gathering all of the information they needed, they hung up and Ellen called the local pharmacy with a prescription to save her unborn grandchild’s life.

-Within 10 minutes, Danielle was able to pick up her prescription from the pharmacy and begin the treatment.
-Now, just over halfway through her pregnancy, Danielle and her husband are expecting their baby boy to be born this July.
+Within 10 minutes, Hannah was able to pick up her prescription from the pharmacy and begin the treatment.
+Now, Hannah and her husband are expecting their baby boy to be born later this year.

-“She’s excited now, she’s doing everything perfect,” said Sharon, referring to Danielle’s follow-up reversal treatments.
+“She’s excited now, she’s doing everything perfect,” said Ellen, referring to Hannah’s follow-up reversal treatments.
 “But just think of all the girls out there who don’t know that [Abortion Pill Reversal] is available to them.”

 To the Rescue